-The Committee on the Status of Women in the Economics Profession was formed in response to a grassroots motion from the floor of the December 1971 Executive Committee Meeting of the American Economic Association.
-A group calling itself the Women’s Caucus and spurred by a belief that the economics profession should be open to women as well as men, brought a series of resolutions before the Committee intended to foster equal opportunities for women in economics, including equitable early career encouragement, mentoring and job market assistance, hiring, wages and benefits, and promotion and tenure opportunities.
+The Committee on the Status of Women in the Economics Profession was formed in response to a grassroots motion, presented by Carolyn Shaw Bell on behalf of the Women's Caucus at the December 1971 Business Meeting of the American Economic Association.
+This Women’s Caucus was spurred by a belief that the economics profession should be open to women as well as men.
+This resulted in a series of resolutions, intended to foster equal opportunities for women in economics, including equitable early career encouragement, mentoring and job market assistance, hiring, wages and benefits, and promotion and tenure opportunities.

 Notably, Resolution VI, which resolved “that the AEA shall recommend and provide means for communication of the open listing of all employment opportunities for qualified economists,” led directly to the creation of Job Openings for Economists (JOE), the leading employment publication for economists from around the world since 1974.